Storyist 4 is a creative writing application for macOS 10.14 Mojave or later. Designed with novelists and screenwriters

 Using drag and drop, arrange the project items in the order they should appear in the publication.
 You can optionally specify the book role (a value used by some eBook software to provide additional information to the reader) using the Book Role pop-up menu.
 The options are:

 If you’re not sure which roles to use, choose “Cover” for the cover image, and “Book Body” for everything else.

-eBooks contain metadata (card catalog) information describing the contents of the eBook.
+ePub and Kindle books contain metadata (card catalog information) describing the contents of the book.
 In this step, enter the following:

 You can optionally include other metadata items by clicking the Add button in the metadata table and choosing the metadata item names from the pop-up.
 The available items are: